Expand mobile version menu

 Designer Steve Hodges says opening a furniture design business today requires more capital than in the past.

 "When I opened my business, all I needed was an old drawer to use as a drafting table, and I could go to the public library to use their photocopier.
-Now, you need a fax machine, a word processor or computer, a photocopier -- there's a much bigger capital outlay required.
+Now, you need a a word processor or computer, a photocopier -- there's a much bigger capital outlay required.

 "It's become a global market.
 I rely on couriers and e-mail.
 Shipping charges are a component of my budget."